-The genre's main characteristics have traditionally been defined by the game that gave it its name - Rogue.
+The roguelike genre's main characteristics were originally defined by the game that gave it its name - Rogue.
 However as the games it inspired grew in complexity and ambition, an exact definition became increasingly hard to peg down.

 The Berlin Interpretation

 The 2008 International Roguelike Development Conference produced a definition of the roguelike genre called the "Berlin Interpretation".
 It put forth the games ADOM, Angband, Dungeon Crawl, Nethack, and Rogue as the canon of the genre, and listed a set of criteria to be used to determine to which degree a game fit within the roguelike genre.

 Note that not all roguelikes necessarily adhere to all the following factors.
 Even the canonical roguelikes ADOM and Angband are not completely non-modal, for example.
 Therefore, while the Berlin Interpretation is an important part of roguelike history, it's largely considered outmoded as a prescriptive tool for defining the genre, and instead attempts to describe some of the mechanics that underpin the genre.
 As with any game, it's less about the presence and absence of any given mechanic, and more about how those mechanics interact with one another to inform the player's experience.

 - Random environment generation - The game world itself is randomly generated, but also items and their description/appearance are randomized for each playthrough.